Reach Out Today

 What You Can Do About It

 If family stress is something you fear during the holidays, there are a couple of things you can do about it.
 If family gatherings cause you anxiety, it’s important to set boundaries.
 You don’t need to engage in activities or conversations you don’t want to.
-You also don’t need to stay in a situation that is making you feel uncomfortable.
+You also don’t need to stay in a situation that is making you feel uncomfortable—it’s okay to leave early from gatherings if you need to protect your well-being.

 Finally, consider improving your communication skills.
 It’s possible that the communication issues with your family members aren’t exclusively the fault of that member.
 While you can’t force someone else to do something, you can always take steps to improve yourself.
 This could include things like practicing active listening, being mindful of your body language, assuming positive intent in what the other person says, and being more assertive and self-confident.